Creatide/Text-Generator-LSTM/README.md

 | **-o** / --options | e.g.: "epochs=10, learning_rate=0.01" | All possible arguments that is in use in main.py script. |
 | **-v** / --version | -                                | Show versions of installed python, numpy and keras.      |

-## Constants.py for Best Results
+## Constants

 The 'constants.py' file contains a wide range of options for both training and generating.
 Each option is explained in the file, and adjusting them can lead to better training results.
-Keep in mind that any values set in 'constants.py' can be overwritten by command line arguments, if necessary.
+Keep in mind that **any values set in 'constants.py' can be overwritten by command line arguments**, if necessary.
 By experimenting with different settings, you can optimize your training process and achieve even better results.

 ```
 # NAMING